 INTJs are the quintessential “teaching” parents.
 They love nothing more than imparting knowledge to their children.
 They don’t mind when their children debate, ask irreverent questions or challenge the status quo.
 They enjoy a certain amount of non-conformity, but they also are skilled at teaching respect and self-sufficiency.
 INTJs are very committed to their children and they are good at creating a structure and routine where everyone knows what is expected of them.
 They are also good at providing insight and helping children see the long-term implications of their decisions.

 INTJ parents tend to struggle with balance.
-They are often perfectionistic and determined, pushing themselves too hard to do everything “right”.
+They are often perfectionists, pushing themselves too hard to do everything “right.”
 They tend to want to pursue outside interests outside of parenting as well, which can mean they feel torn between the two responsibilities.
 INTJ stay-at-home parents, in particular, tend to feel frustrated if they don’t have a vision or project outside of their home life.

 Other Struggles INTJ Parents Deal With: